timulations/matrixlib/doc/mainpage.md

 # MatrixLib

-Disclaimer: This is a simple library which I wrote in my spare time to practice setting up a full project on GitHub.

 This is a basic header-only matrix library, with basic support for matrix arithmetic operations and compile time support.

 ## Quickstart